Charles Klusmann

-Charles Frederick Klusmann (born 7 September 1933) is a retired United States Navy combat pilot who was shot down over Laos during the Vietnam War and later escaped captivity.
+Charles Frederick Klusmann (September 7, 1933 – October 3, 2024) was an American military United States Navy combat pilot who was shot down over Laos during the Vietnam War and later escaped captivity.

 Military career

-Shootdown, capture and escape
+Shoot down, capture and escape

-He was a navy Lieutenant (O-3) when he was shot down over the Plain of Jars, Laos (19°28′00″N 103°15′00″E) on 6 June 1964 flying an RF-8A Crusader aircraft from the VFP-63, USS Kitty Hawk.
-He was the first airman shot down and captured by the Pathet Lao and the first to escape three months later on August 30, "First in, first out".
+Klusmann was a navy lieutenant (O-3) when he was shot down over the Plain of Jars, Laos (19°28′00″N 103°15′00″E) on June 6, 1964, flying an RF-8A Crusader aircraft from the VFP-63, USS Kitty Hawk.
+He was the first airman shot down and captured by the Pathet Lao and the first to escape three months later, on August 30.
 He was rescued two days later by CIA Officer Terrence Michael "Terry" Burke.
 This is notable because the United States government never negotiated for the release of any prisoners held in Laos, and so, not one American held in Laos was ever released.
+By September 4, he was flown to San Diego, California and reunited with his wife.